 To have a course considered for transfer credit, applicants must make the request at least six (6) weeks before the course begins, and submit a letter of request to the Andrews University School of Graduate Studies and the School of Nursing Admission Progression Retention & Grievance Committee for approval of the transfer courses.
 Along with this letter, the student must submit the course syllabus for the class and an official transcript showing the final grade for the course.
 The grade earned in each course accepted for transfer is at least a B (3.00).
-A maximum of 20 percent of program credits may be transferred with approval (BSN-DNP= 13 credits, MSN-DNP=11 credits, APRN-DNP=13 credits).
+A maximum of 20 percent of program credits may be transferred with approval (BSN-DNP = 13 credits, MSN-DNP = 11 credits, APRN-DNP = 8 credits).
 If transfer credit is approved, a grade of P will appear on the student's official transcript and the hours earned will count toward the DNP.
 Generally, 3 Ps (pharmacology 3 cr., pathophysiology 3 cr., and health assessment 3 cr. plus 2 cr. practicum) will transfer if the syllabus from the course being transferred shows evidence of similar objectives and content as AU DNP courses, as determined by the course instructor or DNP director.
 No partial credit is given.
 Other courses taken in MSN programs may not transfer to doctoral programs, but may be evaluated on an individual basis.
 The school reserves the prerogative to request the student to successfully complete a challenge exam with a B grade to effect the 3 Ps' course transfer.
+Students wishing to transfer health assessment theory for the equivalent three-credit course required at Andrews may do so and take the associated two-credit clinical at Andrews as needed.

 Christian Ethics in Advanced Practice Nursing carries weight as an Adventist religion course.
-The religion content must be satisfied by a religion course at Andrews should a student request to transfer ethics from another institution.
+The religion content must be satisfied by an alternate religion course at Andrews if a student requests a transfer of the ethics course from another institution.